Khushi-Hegde/Cybersecurity-Internship-task5/README-task5.md

 - The difference between TCP and UDP, HTTP and HTTPS
 - How DNS resolves domain names before a connection is made
 - How ICMPv6 is used for network diagnostics (ping)

+THE .pcap CAPTURE FILE EXCEEDED GITHUB'S 25MB LIMIT.
+PROTOCOL ANALYSIS IS DOCUMENTED IN THE REPORT WITH SUPPORTING SCREENSHOTS.